andre-maree/Crony/README.md

 - A webhook can be set to call when the timer event fires.
 The URL, headers, HTTP method, content, and retries can be set for the webhook call.
 - Use a timer naming convention to query timers by name prefix.
 Timer name example: "MyApp_MyReminderTimer_00000000000031".
 - The timer by CRON expression can be set to have a maximum number of webhook triggers.
 This is an added feature to normal CRON expressions.
+- When running in a serverless function app plan, the queue polling will be fixed to 10 seconds.
+It should therefor be safe to set a minimum timer interval of only 15 seconds!

 Timer API:
 ```r